vikasg11/fifteen-factor-app/README.md

 - Dynamically Scalable without significant changes to tooling, architecture, or development practices.
 - Service-Driven Approach – Availability of the contract to be consumed by a Front-end client application, routing gateway, or any other downstream system
 - Monitoring the distributed applications deployments for domain/application-specific logs/data, health information, or more statistics on modern cloud platforms
-- Security (Authentication / Authorization) is addressed appropriately so that identity is implemented for each of the requests
+- Security (Authentication and Authorization) is addressed appropriately so that identity is implemented for each of the requests
 <BR/>

 ![15FactorApp-15-Factors.jpg](./images/15FactorApp-15-Factors.jpg)